Lopastudio/LopaOS/README.md

   <h3 align="center">LopaOS</h3>

   <p align="center">
+    This project is here to be archived as my First Ever Project so dont judge the idea.
     My "operating system" built with Python and maybe in c# in future.
     <br />
     <a href="https://github.com/Lopastudio/LopaOS/wiki/"><strong>Explore the docs »</strong></a>